LukeShortCloud/rootpages/markdown/virtualization.md

 ## Hardware Virtualization - KVM

 The "Kernel-based Virtual Machine (KVM)" is the default kernel module for handling hardware virtualization in Linux since the 2.6.20 kernel.
-[1]

-Source:
+[1] It is used to accelerate the QEMU hypervisor.
+[2]

+Sources:

 1. "Kernel Virtual Machine."
 KVM.
 Accessed December 18, 2016. http://www.linux-kvm.org/page/Main_Page
+2. "KVM vs QEMU vs Libvirt."
+The Geeky Way.
+February 14, 2014.
+Accessed December 22, 2017. http://thegeekyway.com/kvm-vs-qemu-vs-libvirt/

 ### Hardware Virtualization - KVM - Performance Tuning

 Configuration details for virtual machines can be modified to provide better performance.
 For processors, it is recommended to use the same CPU settings so that all of it's features are available to the guest.
 [1]

+QEMU:
 ```
 # qemu -cpu host ...
 ```
+libvirt:
 ```
 # virsh edit <VIRTUAL_MACHINE>
 <cpu mode='host-passthrough'>